 "[The Delhi to Damascus theme] questions the role of music, culture, and art in our lives and in our current scenario– how we must popularize these things to foster connections among individuals and communities to shape a world perspective through musical compositions."

-A collaboration between Syrian and Indian Classical/Semi-Classical music, Delhi to Damascus world music concerts feature Oud, Tabla, Sitar, and Sarangi– some of the most iconic instruments of these countries.
+A collaboration between Indian Classical/Semi-Classical and Middle-Eastern music, Delhi to Damascus world music concerts feature some of the most iconic instruments of these countries.
 The eclectic and soulful repertoire, a mix of new compositions and rearrangements, draws on traditional Indian ragas, melodic Arabic maqams, philosophical Sufi poems, pulsating folk grooves, and lyrical thumri.
 The transformative and transcendental music, at times foreign and others familiar, engages differences only to overcome them, and then connects us at an innately human level.
 It takes us on a mesmerizing journey of new beginnings, exquisite poetry, lyrical exposition, romantic yearnings, and embracing humanity as our community.

 An earnest quest to start a dialogue, spark compassion, and stimulate the imagination to see beyond geographical borders, Delhi to Damascus is a musical invitation to a spiritual odyssey, inspired by the spirit of Vasudhaiva Kutumbakam—the beautiful ideal of inclusion, empathy, global community, and humanitarianism.